stargate/stargate-mongoose/DEVGUIDE.md

 API Documentation of this library is generated using [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown)

-Run below to genreate API documentation.
+Run below to generate API documentation.
 This takes the `APIReference.hbs` and the library code as input and generates APIReference.md file.
 ```shell
 npm run build:docs
 ```